 Things may be about to change because it has been reported that Huawei has decided to make a serious effort to become established in the US.
 It is rumored that in 2018 AT&T and Verizon may offer Huawei’s latest flagship phone, the Mate 10 Pro.
 There are also reports that Huawei is lining up a $100 million advertising campaign for its US launch of the Mate 10 Pro.
 If the two largest US carriers offer Huawei phones, and if Huawei’s new phones are as good as those already released, Huawei could become a major contender in the US market and threaten the dominance of Apple and Samsung.

 EDIT: According to a January 9, 2018 article on C\NET: “On Monday, news emerged that AT&T pulled out of a deal to sell the Huawei Mate 10 Pro, and The Information reported the deal had been a victim of congressional pressure.
 Now, on Tuesday, as Huawei touted the Mate 10 Pro at the CES tech show in Las Vegas, Android Police reported similar pressure on Verizon.”
 Apple phones are manufactured in China, as well as some Samsung phones.
-If the Chinese government is intent on using smartphones to spy on us, they could bug any of those phones before they’re shipped to the U.S. I also wonder if they’re might have been some pressure on the carriers from Apple and/or Samsung.
+If the Chinese government is intent on using smartphones to spy on us, they could bug any of those phones before they’re shipped to the U.S. I also wonder if there might have been some pressure on the carriers from Apple and/or Samsung.
 People will still be able to purchase Honor and Huawei phones in the U. S., but the phones will have to be purchased through the companies’ online stores or from retailers such as Amazon, BestBuy, Microsoft, NewEgg, and B&H.

 I’m always curious about Android phones other than Samsung and I wanted to see what all the “Huawei Hype” was about.
 I purchased a Mate 9 from Best Buy and started using it as my daily driver.
 Much to my surprise, I preferred the Mate 9 to my Samsung Note 8.
 I’m going to turn 79 this year and both my vision and hearing are feeling their age.
 The Mate 9’s display, a 16:9 LCD screen with 1080p resolution, was easier on my eyes and the speaker seemed louder.
 I could have lowered the resolution on my Note 8 and increased the size of the icons and text, but it didn’t seem to make much sense to “dumb down” Samsung’s flagship smartphone.
 Also, I found that I wasn’t using some of the features on the Note 8, such as the S-pen.
 I decided to sell my Note 8 and keep the Mate 9.